Identification and Reproduction

 - Adult European chafer beetles are tan or brown beetles that are able 1.5 cm in length.
 Wing covers have long grooves.

 - The grubs, measuring 2 to 2.5 cm, are soft, white, and C-shaped with tan-coloured heads and six prominent legs

 April to Late June

 - Adult beetles emerge from the soil and fly to nearby deciduous trees to swarm, mate and feed.
-Once mated, females deposit eggs (up to 50 eggs per female) in the soil.
+After mating, females lay eggs singly in the soil, laying from 20-40 eggs in her lifespan.
 During this time, beetles cause minimal damage to turf.

 - Eggs hatch in July, and the larvae (grubs) begin to feed on turf grass roots.
 Infected turf may feel “spongy” when stepped on due to the grubs tunneling underneath.
 During this time, damages to turf can be seen by brown, dying patches of grass.